collinstorlie/aquasync/index.md

 6. You're all finished, now your chosen directory will synchronise automatically to the HPC every Wednesday at noon.

 * NB: Your computer must be powered ON for the scheduled 'cron' task to run.

+## Configuring Your Windows Computer

+Please follow these step-by-step instructions, if you're having difficulty contact collin.storlie@jcu.edu.au for assistance.

+You will notice some lines in these instructions are in code blocks (highlighted in blue):

+    pwd

+These instructions can be pasted directly into your Mac Terminal.
+Please note that some commands reference file/directory paths specific to your computer, these often consist of a user name, and will be different for each person.

+For example my HPC home account and Windows home are respectively:

+    /home1/15/jc152199/

+    C:\Users\jc152199\

+Your paths will be based on your user id too, don't forget to substitute them where appropriate.
+Also note that windows paths use '\\' slashes instead of '/' slahes.

+Now let's get started by installing Cygwin, which is a Terminal Emulator for Windows.

+### Installing Cygwin

+1. Determine if your OS is 32-bit or 64 bit:

+* Open a File Explorer Window

+* Right-click the 'This PC' icon, then select 'Properties'

+* Look for the line labelled 'System Type', there you will see if your OS is 32 or 64-bit

+2. Download the appropriate version of Cygwin for your OS <a href="https://cygwin.com/install.html">here</a>.

+3. Once the executable file has downloaded, locate it (try looking in Downloads) and double-click it

+4. Click 'Next' at the first window that appears

+5. Select 'Install From Internet' and click 'Next'

+6. Confirm the 'root' directory to install Cygwin at, it should be C:\\cygwin64\\, ensure that you select 'Install for All Users' and then click 'Next'

+7. Confirm the location to download the additional packages we require, it should be C:\\Users\\jcXXYYYY\\Downloads, then click 'Next'

+8. Confirm the default preferred internet connection as 'Direct Connection', then click 'Next'

+9. At this point, if you don't have the most recent version of Cygwin the installer will display some warning messages.
+If you see warning messages during this step, cancel the install, return to the <a href="https://cygwin.com/install.html">Cygwin download</a> and get the newest version.

+10. Once the installer finishes downloading the base Cygwin package (should only take a few seconds), a new window will open that contains a list of other Cygwin packages we can install.
+Please select the following additional packages to download at this point:

+11. Use the search bar at the top and type in 'ssh' (don't press enter, or you will proceed with installation)

+* Expand the 'Net' tab by clicking on the '+' symbol on the left

+* We need to download ALL of these packages.
+Select the 'Skip' icon on the left for each package, a version number should appear in it's place.
+Also, for each package, tick the box labelled 'src'.

+12. Use the search bar at the top and type in 'rsync'

+* Expand the 'Net' tab by clicking on the '+' symbol on the left

+* There should be a single entry, select the 'Skip' icon on the left, a version number should appear in it's place.
+Also, tick the box labelled 'src'.

+13. Use the search bar at the top and type in 'nano'

+* Expand the 'Editor' tab by clicking the '+' symbol on the left

+* We need to download BOTH of these packages.
+Select the 'Skip' icon on the left, a version number should appear in it's place.
+Also, tick the box labeled 'src'.

+14. Now that you've selected the appropriate packages to download, you can click 'Next' at the bottom-right to proceed.

+15. A new window will appear labelled 'Resolving Dependencies', these are additional packages that Cygwin MUST download for our desired packages to work.
+Ensure the tick box labelled 'Select Required Packages' is ticked, then click 'Next' to proceed.

+16. A new window will appear showing the  progress of your Cygwin downloads and installation, it may take a few minutes ( ~5 - 10 ) to complete

+17. Once finished, a new window will appear.
+Select where you want your Cygwin launch icons to be placed, then click 'OK' to finish.

+### Configure your Windows computer to connect to the HPC

+1. Double click the Cygwin icon

+2. Determine the HOME directory of your computer and make a note of it.

+        echo $HOME

+3. List the files/directories in your HOME directory, look for the directory labelled '.ssh'

+        ls -a .ssh

+4. If this command returns the error 'No such file or directory', then we need to create the directory.
+If you don't see this warning, then you can proceed to Step 6

+5. Create a directory named '.ssh'

+        mkdir .ssh

+6. Navigate to your .ssh directory

+        cd .ssh

+7. Now we have the directory to place our 'keys' in, keys allow us to securely connect to other computers (including the HPC).
+Use the following command to create your keys:

+        ssh-keygen -b 4096 -t rsa -f HPC

+8. This command creates two files, a public and private key of type 'rsa' with 4096 byte encryption, files will be named HPC.pub and HPC respectively.

+* HPC is the 'private key' which will be kept securely on your local computer

+* HPC.pub is the 'public key' which needs to be placed in '.ssh/authorized_keys' in your HPC HOME account

+9. Start by creating a the .ssh config file with the command `touch`

+         touch config

+10. Now we can use the text editor 'nano' to add some connection information to the config file.
+Nano will open within your Terminal window.

+11. To open nano and start editing your 'config' file, use the command

+        nano config

+12. Insert the following lines exactly (substituting your JCU ID)

+        Host HPC
+        	HostName zodiac.hpc.jcu.edu.au
+        	User jcXXYYYY
+    		Port 8822
+    		IdentityFile ~/.ssh/HPC

+13. To exit nano, and save your config file, do the following:

+* Hold CONTROL and press 'X' (to save)

+* Type 'y' to confirm the file name as 'config' and then press ENTER

+14. Before we can connect to the HPC with our shiny new keys, we'll need to add our PUBLIC key to a file in your HPC home account.
+Your key is just a long text string, let's copy it onto your clipboard so that we can add it to the HPC next.

+        pbcopy < HPC.pub

+### Connect to the HPC, and add your key to the authorized_keys file

+1. Connect to the HPC using ssh

+         ssh HPC

+* When you FIRST connect you'll be presented with a warning 'The authenticity of host can't be established.
+Are you sure you want to continue connecting?'

+* This is your local computer warning you that you're about to connect to another computer it hasn't connected to before, press 'yes' then ENTER to proceed

+2. Navigate to the '.ssh/' directory using `cd`

+        cd .ssh

+3. Now, we can paste the contents of your PUBLIC key file to 'authorized_keys' file here, using the following command:

+        echo "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDuf8go52SCEgU9q2l1pXXi5pDgts2EtBQ6JqCJHI7bxafhQSH5NyKfYPioYpeWI8tkP+axwtthQphRksG+QNliCvkdo08l0TcNEmuocSuMD+0mgHKFPNZG82Jh5rL5oPewMR4E2dGpW6nhve+afYItL9iMNmKQD7Rg15SJTJ79xJUDXwCwtyrjRX4GcXeNkABM8DUipErQIQvSzx4DEDawTqAry0+xtAO5U43+Gh3LOJgosIDrMDzdORxvlupQKSHFIJm3ov3PhpKyyfNT90kEiXz6MJhU2A7fqg9x8JSqXgAVZxqIlPC1IgYiR1W+LF7ieY4VhBDKZVsMznCcvZ63jA+XWOmbMm5uVUNn8zohRVt5oiSgUeFP94UgF1ld4GG58P3gX65NJGLe15dJPYa6yfT5WZrga7qlE82TpIsTN0I3HT6kTKa5/SEtyfNQPu+qR/MsP96IJtr7uZEfrX8mtu60DC2rDc+2zZXME0BnTx8lV19V02v8hARokmr6bEQZv+1v4JMSqMmVcwleFU87euGb1DmYc1uC7Y9zoC/icqfsUsHVMdbGCYhq+ziyfwHphNh56+pM43vKc8id36DBKxc3J8LnZYt3y/qGHUfXJGc0yDE4WyKWPSP2NchhqCJrHcNX0TiSNqV+pufCZrvWWjwKQzGB4/TgSumAZ2h7Ow== jc152199@C02SY00TGTDX" >> authorized_keys

+* In the example above, the long string of alphanumerals is my public key, make sure you paste your PUBLIC key here and not mine.
+It must be surrounded by double-quotes.
+You can paste text into your terminal by holding CONTROL and pressing 'V'.

+4. Now close your connection to the HPC by typing the command `exit`

+5. Now you should be able to connect without a password using your ssh config file, so try to connect again using `ssh`

+         ssh HPC

+* If all is well, your connection to the HPC will proceed WITHOUT you needing to specify your password.

+* Please note, that ANYONE who obtains your PRIVATE key will now be able to connect to the HPC as you without providing a password.

+* You must protect your PRIVATE key.
+To ensure maximum security for your PRIVATE key, we recommend using the following security settings for your .ssh directory and the files within it.

+6. Return to your HOME account on YOUR computer (NOT THE HPC), simply input the command `cd` into your Terminal, then run the following commands:

+* Set the permissions on your .ssh directory to 'read-only' for others

+        chmod 744 .ssh/

+* Set the permissions on your PRIVATE key to 'read-only' for just you

+        chmod 600 .ssh/HPC

+7. Now reconnect to the HPC using `ssh HPC`, then run the following commands:

+* Set the permissions on your .ssh directory

+        chmod 700 .ssh/

+* Set the permissions on your 'known\_hosts' file

+        chmod 600 .ssh/known_hosts

+* Set the permissions on your 'authorized\_keys' file

+        chmod 644 .ssh/authorized_keys